tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: instantiate obj in hero inventory
 - TBD: introduce verbose and brief commands
 - TBD: find a good use for TravelResult !!
+- TBD: at end of story-driven updates, elim "##" error messages in error()

 *** future story / puzzle ideas ***